wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...
 - [Llama.Cpp](https://github.com/ggml-org/llama.cpp) - The binaries used for interference with models.
+- [Claude.AI](https://claude.ai/chat) - It is the best, some people find the necessity for "Shift+Enter" an issue.
 - [Kimi K2](https://www.kimi.com) - For most work after its release in July 2025, like Grok4 but free.
 - [Grok3Beta](https://x.com/i/grok) - For much of the complete updated functions that I implemented.
 - [Deepseek R1/3](https://www.deepseek.com/) - For re-attempting the things Grok3Beta was having difficulty with.